AndySheu/TileSplicer/README.md

 TileSplicer is an open-source image editor written in Python.
 TileSplicer splices a tileset into individual tiles, which can be combined into a tilemap.

+TileSplicer is licensed under the GPLv3.
+Please refer to the license file included.

 ### Installation

 This program uses Pillow, a fork of the Python Imaging Library.
 Pillow can be easily installed using pip: